dimagi/commcare-hq/migrating.md

 - If you replaced any `hqImport` calls that were inside of event handlers or other callbacks, verify that those areas still work correctly.
 When a migrated module is used on an unmigrated page, its dependencies need to be available at the time the module is defined.
 This is a change from previous behavior, where the dependencies didn't need to be defined until `hqImport` first called them.
 We do not currently have a construct to require dependencies after a module is defined.
 - The most likely missing dependencies are the invisible ones: knockout bindings and jquery plugins like select2.
 These often don't error but will look substantially different on the page if they haven't been initialized.
 - If your page depends on any third-party modules that might not yet be used on any RequireJS pages, test them.
 Third-party modules sometimes need to be upgraded to be compatible with RequireJS.
+- If your page touched any javascript modules that are used by pages that haven't yet been migrated, test at least one of those non-migrated pages.
+- Check if your base template has any descendants that should also be migrated.

 ## Moving away from classical inheritance